Vuxoni/Core-Configuration-Docs/docs/03-Changelog/index.md

 # Changelog
 <br>

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 Always maintain a temporary Commit entry at the top of this file.
 Maintain using Prerelease@BranchName and continue with using 1.0.0 while the Docs are still not released as 1.0.0 officially.
+This note will change in the future.

 ## [Commit Name]
 ### Version@Branch